 Be sure to reach out again just before their stay to touch on important points like the home’s location, check-in procedures and access info and house rules.
 This communication can also be templated!

-Your Touch Stay Guest Welcome Book makes it easy to be an informative Airbnb host.
+A Touch Stay digital Airbnb welcome book makes it easy to be an informative Airbnb host.
 With your digital guide, guests will have easy access to your welcome message and arrival instructions.
 You can even include photographs of your driveway or front door, which is great if you have a tricky setup.
 After all, when guests are road-weary or jet-lagged and looking forward to dropping their bags, the last thing they want is to spend 10 minutes trying to find their way in!

 Encourage your guests to peruse the digital welcome book before arrival, and use it to acclimate to the home and community.
 But don’t use it as an excuse to disappear (remember the “accessible” part)!
 Make sure that guests know they can reach out at any point of their stay with questions or concerns.
 Private feedback during a guest’s stay allows you the chance to salvage a potentially public disaster.